Costinbc/tweet_to_reel/README.md

 **Tweet to Reel** converts tweets into vertical videos or formatted screenshots for Instagram, TikTok, and other platforms.

+> [!NOTE]
+> In the process of moving the processing from Cloud Run to Runpod to increase concurrency and speed.
+> Might result in failing / wrong requests during testing.

 This project is a work in progress.
 Current features include:

 - Capture a screenshot of a tweet